Tulum is one of the trendiest travel destinations along the east coast of Mexico and has become incredibly popular.

 We spent 4 days in Tulum and have put together a short guide to show you the best activities, hotels, beaches, how to get there and quite importantly for us, how we found Tulum as a gay couple.

-As a gay couple we had to ask ‘is Tulum gay friendly?’.
+As a gay couple we had to ask ‘is Tulum LGBTQ friendly?’.
 The simple answer is yes.

 Along the east coast of Mexico, we have been to Cancun, Playa Del Carmen (see gay guide to Playa Del Carmen), Cozumel (see travel guide to Cozumel) and Tulum.